yuexiaofeng/yuexiaofeng.github.io/_posts/2021-10-17-aml-fastai-s2.md

 There we have it.
 The training didn't take very long:
 ![training](../assets/images/20211017/training.PNG)

-Let's see how it'd do:
+Let's find out how it'd do:

 ```python
 # False -> Dog; True -> Cat